 Details: Sheringham Road, London N7 8PF | Open daily except Tuesdays | Free

 Call Me Fred/Unsplash

 Walking along this canal is one of London’s finer pleasures.
 Gloriously sunny and colourful in summer; atmospherically misty in winter, it’s the perfect place for a stroll at any time of year.
-Stretching between Angel and Limehouse via Hackney, there’s loads of places to stop off en route (Towpath, Caravel and Café Cecilia are all worth a look as you head east) – or you could start at the other end, and finish up at Plaquemine Lock for a slap-up New Orleans-inspired brunch with live jazz and blues.
+Stretching between Paddington and Hackney Wick via Angel, there’s loads of places to stop off en route (Towpath, Caravel and Café Cecilia are all worth a look as you head east) – or you could start at the other end, and finish up in Islington at Plaquemine Lock for a slap-up New Orleans-inspired brunch with live jazz and blues.

 The Estorick Collection

 Ironically, the Estorick Collection is all about futurism.
 It’s the only British gallery to be devoted to the forward-looking Italian movement that took off in the first half of the 20th century.
 Set in an elegant Georgian townhouse (with an excellent café spilling out into the leafy garden), it stages exhibitions on everything from under-appreciated Italian artists to vintage Campari adverts.
 Plus, there’s a busy events programme, from curator talks to artsy workshops like musical life drawing.
 Just hope it doesn’t turn into musical bumps…